 The first option is the University Honors program.
 Students choose from College Honors or Interdisciplinary Honors, which may or may not include Departmental Honors requirements.
 Honors Advising is located in 211 Mary Gates Hall.

-Departmental Honors is for students who wish to satisfy honors requirements in their major only; they graduate "With Distinction".
+Departmental Honors is for students who wish to satisfy honors requirements in their major only; they graduate "With Honors in Biology".
 These requirements are supplemental to the regular program of study required by the major in Biology.

 Completing Departmental Honors Requirements: To graduate with Departmental Honors students must complete the following 4 requirements: